kwhorne/wirement-breeze/README.md

 3. Adjust the 2FA page

-The Breezy 2FA page can be swapped for a custom implementation (see above), same as the Filament auth pages.
+The Wirement Breeze 2FA page can be swapped for a custom implementation (see above), same as the Filament auth pages.
 This allows, for example, to define a custom auth layout like so:

 ```php
 use Kwhorne\WirementBreeze\Pages\TwoFactorPage;